About This Property

 Waitlist managed by Housing Authority of the City and County of Denver

-The lottery is expected to open in early fall 2026.
-Specific dates for the annual online lottery are announced in local papers, on the DHA phone system, and their website.
+The Section 8 (HCV) waitlist is expected to open in early fall 2026, with specific dates announced in local papers, on the DHA phone system, and their website.

 Waitlist data provided by section8waitlist.org